The reverse chronological resume is the most common resume format out there, but is it impactful?

 Reverse-chronological resumes are far from one-size-fits-all.
 In reality, your resume should be tailored to the position you’re applying to.
 This may mean describing a less recent job first on your resume as it’s the most recent job relevant to the position you’re applying to.

-Using Enhancv’s resume builder, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume.
+Using Enhancv’s resume creator, you can describe your previous experience in modular segments that can be moved as pieces to any place on your resume.
 This makes positioning easily streamlined, so you don’t have to worry too much.

 Overall, you’ll benefit from organizing your resume by relevance and impact, not by date.